AdobeDocs/experience-platform.en/help/data-science-workspace/access-features-dsw.md

 ## Intelligence Pack addon for Data Science Workspace

-The Intelligence pack addon is needed in order to utilize all the available features for Data Science Workspace.
+The Intelligence pack addon for Data Science Workspace allows you to utilize additional advanced features and increase performance in areas such as Workspace capabilities and Query Service.

 Upon purchasing Intelligence Pack, you receive access to both the *Models* and *Services* tabs in the left-navigation bar under *DATA SCIENCE*.
 Without Intelligence Pack, the *DATA SCIENCE* menu only displays the *Notebooks* tab.